 - 1. Explain to students that they will be running models of stream systems.
 They will create their models in stream tables containing sand.
 They will pour water into a coffee can.
 The water will flow through a rubber hose and into the streams.
 They will observe how the flowing water affects the sand and shapes of the streams. - 2.
-Arrange students in groups. - 3.
-Provide the materials to each group. - 4.
-Instruct students to cover their desktops with paper. - 5.
+Arrange students in groups and provide them materials. - 3.
+Instruct students to cover their desktops with paper. - 4.
 Assign each group an image from the Stream and River Cards.

-Stream and River Cards Word Document (456 KB) | Stream and River Cards Adobe PDF (350 KB) - 6.
-Have students use their stream tables and moist sand to build a model of the stream or river system assigned to them. - 7.
-Instruct students to draw a picture of their river systems on their observation sheets.
-Observation Sheet Word Document (28 KB) | Observation Sheet Adobe PDF (12 KB) - 8.
-Ask students to measure the widths of their rivers at the top, middle, and ends.
-Have them record their measurements on their observation sheets. - 9.
-Have students raise one end of their stream tables to a height of 10 cm.
+- 5. Have students use their stream tables and moist sand to build a model of the stream or river system assigned to them. - Instruct students to draw a picture of their river systems on their observation sheets. - Ask students to measure the widths of their rivers at the top, middle, and ends.
+Have them record their measurements on their observation sheets.

+- Have students raise one end of their stream tables to a height of 10 cm.
 Instruct them to raise the end where the water reservoir will be pouring water into the rivers.
-Students should use thin wooden blocks or books to raise the stream tables. (see image) - 10.
-Have students set up the water reservoir so it will feed into the high end of the stream table. (see image) - 11.
+Students should use thin wooden blocks or books to raise the stream tables. (see image) - 9.
+Have students set up the water reservoir so it will feed into the high end of the stream table. (see image) - 10.
 Have students predict what will happen to the sand and the shapes of their streams after water flows through them.
-Have students record their predictions on their observation sheets. - 12.
-Have students fill their water reservoirs and allow the water to flow through their streams. - 13.
-Have students record on their Observation Sheets the effect of the flowing water on the sand and shape of the streams. - 14.
+Have students record their predictions on their observation sheets. - 11.
+Have students fill their water reservoirs and allow the water to flow through their streams. - 12.
+Have students record on their Observation Sheets the effect of the flowing water on the sand and shape of the streams. - 13.
 Instruct students to measure the widths of the stream beds at both ends and in the middle.
-This should be recorded on their observation sheets. - 15.
-Ask students to develop a conclusion about how the flowing water affected their streams. - 16.
+This should be recorded on their observation sheets. - 14.
+Ask students to develop a conclusion about how the flowing water affected their streams. - 15.
 Hold a class discussion about what the students observed.
 Ask students the following questions.
-Record their answers on the flipchart.

-- Why did the water go down the river bed? - $\circ~$ What happened to the sides of the river bed?
-Where did the sand go? - $\circ~$ How did the shape of the river change?
-What caused these changes? - $\circ~$ How did your predictions compare to your results. - 17.
-Help students to understand that water will move from higher elevations to lower elevations, due to gravity.
-In the activity, students tilted the stream bed with books or wood so that gravity could move the water.
+Record their answers on the flipchart. - Why did the water go down the riverbed? - What happened to the sides of the riverbed?
+Where did the sand go? - How did the shape of the river change?
+What caused these changes? - How did your predictions compare to your results. - 16.
+Help students to understand that water will move from higher elevations to lower elevations, due to gravity, which is why the stream tables were tillted.
 As the water moved, it transported sand from the stream banks and bottom to the end of the stream table.
 The process whereby water moves sediment from one location to another is called erosion.
-Much like their stream models, as a stream continues to flow, it carries more and more sediment away, changing the shape of the stream.
+Much like their stream models, as a stream continues to flow, it carries more sediment away, changing the shape of the stream.
 In nature, the stream bed may consist of rock.
 The sediment in a stream collides with this rock, chipping it away and carrying the pieces downstream.
-Through this process, river beds can cut deeply into the rock below.
+Through this process, riverbeds can cut deeply into the rock below.